 5. The Loci Amica App

 Last but not least may be the most essential of them all.
 As mentioned above, you can find pretty much every product and service you can imagine in Taiwan on your own.
 But when it comes to finding a local guide to help you enjoy the most personal and customized “Taiwan experience” possible, there is only one source – Loci Amica.
 We connect international travelers such as yourself to trusted, knowledgable, and friendly local guides from all over the island.
-Learn more about how it works here, and download to your smartphone today.
+Click here to view all the exciting Taiwan Tours.